Your favourite Paradox

 In theory, what you say is possible...hence this implies we can travel forward in 'Earth time' so someone travelling for a good few years could come back and see the future lol and live in the future, however they would never be able to get back in time.

 And hang on a sec...you say we can get to 0.9999...recurring the speed of light, earlier someone proved this = 1.
-Therefore...?
-I understand that we need infinite energy to get to the speed of light though.
+Therefore...? :tongue: I understand that we need infinite energy to get to the speed of light though.

 And as another question because I'm so curious and love this sort of thing, if we could get to the speed of light, what would happen?
 Would we be stationary in time?
 And if we went faster than the speed of light we would go back in time?
 I am assuming that faster than the speed of light doesn't exist though?
 But why??

-I always wanted to do physics, my childhood dream was to be an astronaut rather than the conventional vet or teacher lol, but I don't like lightbulb and electric physics lol only space stuff and interesting things like this topic!
+I always wanted to do physics, my childhood dream was to be an astronaut rather than the conventional vet or teacher lol, but I don't like lightbulb and electric physics lol :tongue: only space stuff and interesting things like this topic!

-(Original post by ANIGAV)
+Original post by ANIGAV

 Let's all try to share abit of knowledge so that we can all grow.
 What is your favourite paradox? it can be anything from maths to physics to philosophy itself.